Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 [^2]: Matt from Gigablast told me that indexing YouTube or LinkedIn will get you blocked if you aren't Google or Microsoft.
 I imagine that you could do so by getting special permission if you're a megacorporation.

 [^3]: DuckDuckGo has a crawler called DuckDuckBot.
-This crawler doesn't impact the linked results displayed; it just grabs favicons and scrapes data for a few instant answers
+This crawler doesn't impact the linked results displayed; it just grabs favicons and scrapes data for a few instant answers.
+DuckDuckGo's help pages claim that the engine uses over 400 sources; my interpretation is that at least 398 sources don't impact organic results.
+I don't think DuckDuckGo is transparent enough about the fact that their organic results are proxied.
+Compare DuckDuckGo side-by-side with Bing and Yandex and you'll see it's sourcing organic results from one of them (probably Bing).

 [^4]: Qwant claims to also use its own crawler for results, but it's still mostly Bing.
 Try a side-by-side comparison; I found that it doesn't seem to have anything besides Bing results.